-Throughout the design phase, the design engineer would be able to identify the critical factors that need to be measured, checked or function tested.
+Throughout the design phase, the design engineer should identify the critical factors that need to be measured, checked or functionality tested.
 Some of this information may be supplied by manufacturers of equipment or materials and may be presented in the form of certification of performance.

 In addition to the requirement for final operational performance, there can also be critical limits for transporting hazardous goods or equipment such as batteries in order to comply with statutory regulations.
-The early identification of such constraints is important to avoid unplanned difficulties in the delivery of AtoN equipment.
+The early identification of such constraints is important to avoid unplanned difficulties in the delivery of AtoN equipment to a depot and the subsequent onward delivery to the AtoN site .

 Measurement and visual Checks